Tap into the Spirit(s) of the Season with These Lush Gifts

 GET SOMETHING GRAPE

 Savor the flavor of Surdyk’s Wine and Cheese Basket ($150), an elegantly easy answer to the age-old question: What should I get that special someone on my list?
-This grab-and-go gift includes two bottles of fine wine, selected by professional wine consultants to pair perfectly with three variety cheeses, as well as crackers, nuts, and preserves.
+Preorder this grab-and-go-style gift, which includes two bottles of fine wine, selected by professional wine consultants to pair perfectly with three types of cheeses, as well as crackers, nuts, and preserves.
 As you drift away on cloud wine, sweeten the deal with some handpicked cookie and chocolate pairings.

 Photo courtesy of Surdyk's